shuplenkov/test-task/README.md

 npm start
 ```

-If you are using the local node, you need to run it first:
+If you are using the local network (`localhost`), you need to run local node first:

 ```bash
 npm run node